ixodev/SDL_Text/README.md

 ## Written by Ixodev in C++.
 Licensed under the MIT license.
 ## Use is subject to license terms.
 Copyright (c) Ixodev, Virtual Republic of Code, april 2023.
+## A simple library to draw text with the SDL2 Lib (https://www.libsdl.org)

 ## Some informations about the project: